Efficient Zeroth-Order Federated Finetuning of Language Models on Resource-Constrained Devices: Abstract

 \section{Abstract}

-Federated fine-tuning offers a promising approach for tuning Large Language Models (LLMs) on edge devices while preserving data privacy.
-However, fine-tuning these models on edge devices remains challenging due to high memory, communication, and computational demands.
-Zero-order optimization with task alignment provides a potential solution, enabling fine-tuning with inference-level memory requirements but requires a longer convergence time.
-In this paper, we propose \ac{METHOD} that divides the network into two blocks, applying a different number of perturbations per block in a computationally effective way, achieving faster convergence.
-Our evaluation shows a $1.6-3\times$ reduction in computation overhead compared to zero-order state of the art techniques in federated learning.
+\ac{FL} is a promising paradigm for finetuning Large Language Models (LLMs) across distributed data sources while preserving data privacy.
+However, finetuning such large models is challenging on edge devices due to its high resource demand. \ac{ZO} estimates gradients through finite-difference approximations, which rely on function evaluations under random perturbations of the model parameters.
+Consequently, \ac{ZO} with task alignment provides a potential solution, allowing finetuning using only forward passes with inference-level memory requirements and low communication overhead, but it suffers from slow convergence and higher computational demand.
+In this paper, we propose a new ZO-based method that applies a more efficient technique to reduce the computational demand associated with using a large number of perturbations while preserving their convergence benefits.
+This is achieved by splitting the model into consecutive blocks and allocating a higher number of perturbations to the second block, enabling efficient reuse of intermediate activations to update the full network with fewer forward evaluations.
+Our evaluation on RoBERTa-large, OPT1.3B, LLaMa-3-3.2B models shows up to $3\times$ reduction in computation compared to the other ZO-based techniques, while retaining the memory and communication benefits over first-order federated learning techniques.